 In order to be eligible for accommodations you must:

-As a courtesy to prospective Wilson College students, the accessibility aervices coordinator will review disability-related information/documentation, regardless of a prospective student’s admission status.
+As a courtesy to prospective Wilson College students, the Accessibility Services Coordinator will review disability related information/documentation regardless of a prospective student’s admission status.

-All information submitted to the accessibility aervices coordinator becomes part of a student’s educational record at Wilson College, as defined by the Family Educational Rights and Privacy Act (FERPA).
+All information submitted to the Accessibility Services Coordinator becomes part of a student’s educational record at Wilson College as defined by the Family Educational Rights and Privacy Act (FERPA).
 All student files are kept in locking file cabinets.
 After five years, the files are shredded.
 The information does not become part of the student’s official college file.
 The student receiving services has the right to review and/or close their file at any time.

 The information obtained from the student’s intake meeting and the information/documentation will be used to determine eligibility.
 Appropriate accommodations will be based upon a student’s disability and individual needs.